-I make my way along the Central line from west to east, disembarking at St Paul’s before navigating my way a two short minutes to Madison.
+I make my way along the Central line from west to east, disembarking at St Paul’s before navigating my way a two short minutes to Madisons London.
 Over the years Madison has established itself as a carefree destination with a fun-loving attitude, inviting swathes of hedonistic groups up its transparent lift for a guaranteed good time.

 I arrive downstairs ready for its ascent and feel I’ve stepped onto the set of TOWIE.
 Vivacious characters frosted in glitter and tropical tans form an orderly queue toward a group of bouncers with anticipated enthusiasm for the evening ahead of them.
 It’s May 2021 and this is the closest experience to queueing for ‘a club’ I’ve had in over a year.